markush81/datacenter/docs/elastic.md

 ## Security

-Set password for `elastic` superuser and encrypting kyes in `.env`.
+Set password for `elastic` superuser and encrypting keys in `.env`.

 Default password is `secret`.